Video of Tamil couple being beaten up by local man in Wayanad goes viral

 The driver can be heard asking the woman "What is your relation with him?" to which the woman replies "I am his wife."

-According to Ambalavayal police, the incident occured around 11.30 pm on Sunday.
+According to Ambalavayal police, the incident occurred around 11.30 pm on Sunday.

 Cops are searching for the accused as well as the Tamil-speaking man and woman.

-A case has been registered after the footage went viral on social media undr IPC sections 341, 323 and 364 .
+A case has been registered after the footage went viral on social media under IPC sections 341, 323 and 364.